Oswald Cobblepot (Gotham): Season 3

 Six months later, Cobblepot leads an angry mob against Mooney and Strange's creations.
 He spares Mooney after she says she is proud of what he has become, and tells her to leave Gotham and never come back.
-He is hailed a hero for defeating Mooney, and makes a successful run for mayor with help from Edward Nygma, with whom he falls in love.
-When Nygma enters a relationship with a woman named Isabella (Chelsea Spack), Cobblepot grows jealous, and has her killed.
+He is hailed a hero for defeating Mooney, and makes a successful run for mayor with help from Edward Nygma, towards whom he develops ambiguous feelings.
+When Nygma enters a relationship with a woman named Isabella (Chelsea Spack), Cobblepot has her killed.
 When Nygma discovers what Cobblepot has done, he embarks on a campaign of revenge, ultimately causing Cobblepot to lose his mayoralty.
 Nygma then brings Cobblepot to the harbor docks, where he shoots his former friend in the stomach and pushes his body into the harbor.

 Cobblepot is later found and healed by Ivy Pepper (Maggie Geha), and forms a partnership with her in order to kill Nygma and combat gangster Barbara Kean (Erin Richards), who has taken over Gotham in his absence.
 They recruit Victor Fries (Nathan Darrow) and Bridgit Pike (Michelle Veintimilla) as muscle, and help Gordon stop the Court of Owls from using a weaponized virus on the city.
 Mooney is fatally wounded during a showdown between Cobblepot and Kean's forces, and with her dying words tells Cobblepot to make Gotham his or "burn it to the ground".

 The GCPD makes a deal with Nygma to entrap Cobblepot, but the plan fails when Kean, Tabitha and Gilzean show up to fight; Cobblepot escapes while the two sides fight each other.
-Cobblepot takes Nygma to the same docks where he shot him, and has Fries encase him in a block of ice; Cobblepot wants to keep him as a reminder to never again let love weaken him.
+Cobblepot takes Nygma to the same docks where he shot him, and has Fries encase him in a block of ice; Cobblepot wants to keep him as a reminder to never again let feelings weaken him.
 Later, Cobblepot and Ivy work on their plans for the Iceberg Lounge, with Cobblepot intending to use the frozen Nygma as the centerpiece.